 Citizenship ceremonies fulfil the legal requirements for citizenship prescribed by the Australian Citizenship Act 2007 and the Australian Citizenship Regulations 2007.

 The citizenship ceremony is the final step in becoming an Australian citizen.
-Local councils conduct most citizenship ceremonies on behalf of the Department of Home Affairs.
+Local governments conduct most citizenship ceremonies on behalf of the Department of Home Affairs.

 City of Gold Coast holds citizenship ceremonies throughout the year.
-The Department of Home Affairs manages and allocates who attends the citizenship ceremonies.
+The Department of Home Affairs manages and allocates attendance of the citizenship ceremonies.
 Home Affairs issues the City with candidates' names about 6 weeks before a ceremony.
-The City then posts invitations advising candidates of their ceremony details.
+The City then emails invitations advising candidates of their ceremony details.

 For more information visit the Department of Home Affairs website or contact them on 13 18 80.